Thermalization in 2D critical quench and UV/IR mixing: Thermalization

 There are, of course, more refined arguments for universality which define an IR limit in terms of dimensionless distances and times

 which is called the deep quench limit in \cite{Sotiriadis:2010si}.
 Ref. \cite{Sotiriadis:2010si} argues that in this limit, the propagator in \eq{phi-phi-sudden} is dominated by the leading expansion of the integrand in $|k|/m_0$, which is given by a double pole.
-From \eq{phi-phi-explicit}, we find that the leading behaviour of this propagator is indeed given by the linear term which is solely determined by this double pole.
+From \eq{phi-phi-asym}, we find that the leading behaviour of this propagator is indeed given by the linear term which is solely determined by this double pole.
 We find that this double pole and the consequent leading behaviour exactly coincides with that of the thermal propagator \eq{phi-phi-thermal}.
-Indeed, all the three propagators, the quenched one \eq{phi-phi-sudden}, the thermal one \eq{phi-phi-thermal} and the GGE one \eq{phi-phi-GGE}, coincide in the leading behaviour.
+Indeed, all three forms of the $\lan \phi\kern1pt\phi \ran$ propagators, the quenched one \eq{phi-phi-sudden}, the thermal one \eq{phi-phi-thermal} and the GGE one \eq{phi-phi-GGE}, coincide in the leading behaviour.
 Thus, the higher order chemical potentials do not modify the leading behaviour.
-Note, however, that the subleading behaviours are rather different in the three cases: the exponents are different, as well as in the quenched propagator there is a prefactor involving a square root.
+Note, however, that the subleading behaviours are rather different in the three cases: the exponents are different; furthermore, in the quenched propagator there is a prefactor involving a square root.